 SHRI C. D. DESHMUKH: Rs.
-600 a year for service means lor every year of service.
-It has not been spelt in that way but the object of the hon.
-Member should be to try and reconcile the Statement of Objects and Reasons and the actual wording of the law.
-It means every year.
-When there is a discrepancy, then the Bill itself should be taken as the -authority.
+600 a year for service means for every year of service.
+It has not spelt in that way but the object of the hon.
+Member should be to try and reconcile the Statement of Objects and Reasons and the actual wording It means every of the law.
+When there is a discrepancy, the Bill itself should be taken as the authority.